Alice in Wonderland: Simple Tasks Showing Complete Reasoning Breakdown in State-Of-the-Art Large Language Models: Results

 \subsection{Humpty Dumpty sat on a wall: breakdown of SOTA LLMs on the simple AIW problem}

-\textbf{AIW causes collapse of reasoning in most SOTA LLMs}.
-Following the procedures described in Sec \ref{subsec:model_selection_experiments}, we expose the selected models that claim strong function and reasoning capabilities (Fig. \ref{fig:alice_reasons_humpty}) and assess their performance in the form of correct response rate to the various prompt types containing the problem description.
+\textbf{AIW reveals severe generalization and reasoning deficits in SOTA LLMs}.
+Following the procedures described in Sec \ref{sec:methods_experiment}, we expose the selected models that claim strong function and reasoning capabilities (Suppl.
+Tab. \ref{tab:aiw_models_overview}) and measure their correct response rate performance across and for each AIW variations 1-4 using various prompt types, executing $>30$ trials for each combination (see also Suppl.
+Tab. \ref{tab:aiw_prompt_types} and Suppl.
+Fig. \ref{fig:num_of_responses_aiw}).
+The results suggest that confronted with the AIW problem, models suffer a severe function breakdown.
+This breakdown has two main manifestations:

+\textbf{1.
+Low correct response rates.} Despite evident problem's simplicity, many models are not able to deliver a single correct response, and the majority stay well below correct response rate of $p = 0.2$.
 We summarize the main results in the Fig. \ref{fig:main_correct_response_rate}.
-The results suggest that confronted with the AIW problem described in Sec \ref{subsec:aiw_problem}, most of the models suffer a severe breakdown, with many not being able to deliver a single correct response and the majority not being able to obtain a correct response rate above $p = 0.2$.
-The only major exceptions from this main observation of model reasoning failure are the largest scale closed models GPT-4 (openAI) and Claude 3 Opus (Anthropic).
-These two model types at largest scales obtain correct response rates well above $p = 0.3$, leaving the remaining large and smaller scales open-weights (e.g., Mistral-7B, Mixtral, Qwen, Command R+, and Dbrx Instruct) and closed-weights models (e.g., Gemini Pro, Mistral Large) far behind.
+The only major exceptions from the observation of very low correct response rates are the largest scale closed models GPT-4 and Claude 3 Opus.
+These two models at largest scales obtain correct response rates well above $p = 0.3$, leaving the remaining large and smaller scales open-weights (e.g., Mistral-7B, Mixtral, Qwen, Command R+, and Dbrx Instruct) and closed-weights models (e.g., Gemini Pro, Mistral Large) far behind.
+Remarkably, many models that claim high scores on standardized benchmarks, show very low correct response rates close to 0, eg. Llama-3-8B, Mixtral-8x22B, Qwen1.5-110B, or exhibit even complete breakdown on AIW with correct response rate of zero across all variations, eg Command R+ or Qwen1.5-72B (Suppl.
+Tab. \ref{tab:bench_aiw})